dmlc/dmlc-core/doc/parameter.md

 - The relative position of the field against the head of the structure is recorded into a global singleton.
 - When we call ```Init```, we can get the ```offset``` from the singleton, and access the address of the field via ```(ValueType*)((char*)this + offset)```.

-You are welcomed to checkout the real details in [dmlc/parameter.h](https://github.com/dmlc/dmlc-core/blob/master/include/dmlc/parameter.h).
+You are welcomed to check out the real details in [dmlc/parameter.h](https://github.com/dmlc/dmlc-core/blob/master/include/dmlc/parameter.h).
 By using the generic template programming in C++, we have created a simple and useful parameter module for machine learning libraries.
 This module is used extensively by DMLC projects.
 Hope you will find it useful as well :).